KareemTheSecond/EECE490_Ex4/README.md

 - Three of Spades
 ...

-### Models Made
+### Model Made

-We have two models:
-- One uses CNN and then two normal feed-forward layers
+- The model uses CNN and then two normal feed-forward layers.
+When evaluated using the validation and test set, it returns around a 72% score.
-- The other just uses feed-forward layers